Professional man in a black robe and orange tie posing against a dark gray background.

 Law Practice

-I bring everything I’ve learned through coaching and leadership into the way I run my bar practice.
+I run a busy law practice.
+I bring everything I’ve learned through coaching and leadership into the way I work as a barrister.
 Each side of my professional life informs the other.

-My practice is in planning and environmental law, and compulsory purchase and compensation.
-I'm a co-author of leading textbooks in each of my core practice areas.
+My practice is in planning and environmental law, compulsory purchase and compensation.
+I'm a co-author of leading textbooks in each of my core practice areas, and a former Visiting Professor of Law at King’s College London.
+As a junior I was awarded Junior of the Year twice (Chambers and Partners) and have been nominated silk of the year several times (Legal 500).

 Each case involves leading a multidisciplinary team — consultants in planning, landscape, heritage, ecology, highway, engineering, valuation, for example.
 My role is not just to advise on the law, but to bring the strands of expertise together into a coherent story, and support each team member to perform at their best in service of the client.

-What I've learned through this work — and through my own experience of coming off the rails at the height of my practice — is that being good at law is only a fraction of what the job actually requires.
+What I've learned through my coaching work — and through my own professional challenges — is that being good at law is only a fraction of what the job actually requires.

-Yet the profession continues to train lawyers exhaustively in the externalities - what good drafting looks like, how to hold yourself in court, how to frame an argument - but it ignores the personal skills needed to perform with excellence.
-You don’t learn how to run a meeting, how to lead a team, how to delegate, how to work sustainably, how to self-regulate and maintain boundaries.
-I've spent years since learning and practising these wider skills, bringing in learning from outside the profession, and passing it on to the people who work with me.
+Yet the profession continues to train lawyers exhaustively in the externalities - what good drafting looks like, how to hold yourself in court, how to frame an argument - while ignoring the essential personal skills needed to perform with excellence and lead teams to success.
+I've spent years learning and practising these wider skills, bringing insights from outside the profession, and passing it on to the people who work with me.

-If you want me for my legal work, you can click here to find me at my Chambers website page (Francis Taylor Building, Inner Temple, London).
+If you want me for my legal work, you can click here for my Chambers website page (Francis Taylor Building, Inner Temple, London).

 • Logo with a crest or emblem and the text 'Government Legal Department'